 As seen in the above chart, the top two U.S. marijuana stocks, Curaleaf Holdings Inc (CNSX:CURA, OTCMKTS:CURLF) and Innovative Industrial Properties Inc (NYSE:IIPR), have surged in value, but so too have many Canadian pot stocks.

-Canada-based Canopy Growth Corp (NYSE:CGC), the leading marijuana company in the world by market cap (for now), has seen its share value rebound in 2021.
+Canada-based Canopy Growth Corp (NASDAQ:CGC), the leading marijuana company in the world by market cap (for now), has seen its share value rebound in 2021.

 So that represents the first wave of marijuana stock growth in 2021, but in my view, there’s a second wave of gains on the way.